Aiko-IT-Systems/.github/profile/README.md

 ### Discord
  - https://discord.gg/Uk7sggRBTm

-We do stuff related to @discord
+We do mainly stuff related to @discord
+Open Source work <3

 ### Social
  - Facebook:  https://www.facebook.com/aiko.it.systems
  - Twitter:   https://twitter.com/aiko_it_systems
  - Instagram: https://www.instagram.com/aiko_it_systems
  - Patreon:   https://www.patreon.com/aiko_it_systems

+### Note
+We are not a company, we are a group of volunteer developers.
+Come and join us if you want to learn more and improve your skills!